How to Deal with Difficult Thoughts and Emotions?

 So how do we do this with our emotions?

-I have thought of this analogy of the jumping into a cold shower unexpectedly because many of the clients I have worked have struggled with accepting difficult emotions and using avoidance or struggling with thoughts as a way of trying to deal with them.
+I have thought of this analogy of jumping into a cold shower unexpectedly because many of the clients I have worked with have struggled with accepting difficult emotions and using avoidance or struggling with thoughts as a way of trying to deal with them.

-Sometimes we have to accept the uncomfortable emotions and feelings in order to take control of them.
+Sometimes we have to accept uncomfortable emotions and feelings in order to take control of them.
 This might mean learning to sit with emotions and observe them rather than struggling to push them away or avoid them.
 It means,

 Learning to sit in the cold shower.

 If we practice observing our emotions and learning to sit with uncomfortable feelings, without getting caught up by them, it can be like observing the water on our skin.
-It is like observing the sounds, the smells and the sensations.
+It is like observing the sounds, the smells, and the sensations.

-If you learn to sit with the emotions like the cold shower, we learn how to sit in our difficult emotions and tolerate them, and we may find out that we can learn to create distance from our thoughts as we learn to observe.
+If we learn to sit with the emotions like the cold shower, we learn how to sit in our difficult emotions and tolerate them, and we may find out that we can learn to create distance from our thoughts as we learn to observe.

-The thoughts and emotions will start to be more tolerable as you allow your self to stop, observe, breathe slowly and just notice.
+The thoughts and emotions will start to be more tolerable as you allow yourself to stop, observe, breathe slowly, and just notice.

-Do you Need someone to talk to about difficult thoughts and emotions?
+Do you Need someone to talk to?

-iMentalHealth Counselling in St. Albert will help you work on strategies and tools to help you meet your goals.
+mental health Counselling in St. Albert will help you work on strategies and tools to help you meet your goals.